 And that’s it!
 We hope you enjoyed building your flappy bird.

-We hope you have fun playing your new game!
+I hope you have fun playing your new game!
 Feel free to customize your game with different characters and play around with backgrounds and themes.
 Check out our Scratch coding for kids upcoming classes below to learn how to build other cool games.
-Or try your hand at our Scratch pong game tutorial.
+Or help your child try their hand at our Scratch pong game tutorial to keep building their skills.

 Written by Sophie Andrews, a Create & Learn instructor.
 Sophie Andrews is a student at Stanford University studying Math andComputational Sciences.
 She loves teaching and is a teaching assistant for Stanford's introductory computer science classes.
 Her work focuses on data science.
 Last year she built the online National Vote Trackers for The Cook Political Report, and she currently leads the Data Team at The Stanford Daily.
 She's also interned with the FCC and the National Renewable Energy Lab.